-New Delhi, Oct 2: Mumbai Indians skipper Rohit Sharma said he was not worried about his teammate Sachin Tendulkar's form, after the batting great got out without scoring against the Perth Scorchers at the Ferozeshah Kotla here Wednesday.
+New Delhi, Oct 2 (IANS) Mumbai Indians skipper Rohit Sharma said he was not worried about his teammate Sachin Tendulkar's form, after the batting great got out without scoring against the Perth Scorchers at the Ferozeshah Kotla here Wednesday.

 Tendulkar has scored 15, 5 and 0 in the three Champions League Twenty20 games he has played so far, a poor performance by the 40-year-old.